arcus/education_modules/git_history_of_project/git_history_of_project.md

 The `HEAD` refers to the most recently commit to your repository.
 It won't include any changes that haven't been committed to the repository yet.
 You can see that most recent commit by entering `git show HEAD`.

-The last thing that Dracula committed in the previous module was the `.gitignore` file in which he told Git not to track certain files:

 ```
 $ git show HEAD
 commit 584977a18319f539f3f5ecde6176db2ba0081cd9 (HEAD -> main, origin/main)